 You could also take a bus to the city centre which departs frequently and costs around 3€ but takes around 30 minutes.

-If you are not staying in Malaga there are buses departing from the airport to cities such as Granada, Seville and Almeria.
+If you are not staying in Malaga, buses depart from the airport to cities such as Granada, Seville and Almeria.

 You can connect to other major Spanish Cities from Maria Zambrano Train Station which will take you to other cities like Cordoba, Madrid and Barcelona.
 There are even a few international departures from here too.